 Oklahoma mortgage rates are still low and expected to remain stable, with little room to move lower due to ongoing signs of a weak local economy and a small chance of rising unless changes occur at the federal level.

 The average price of a non-distressed home varies by city, but home prices in most major markets slipped, year over year.
-In Tulsa, for example, the average home sale price topped $182,700 in June 2016, down from $195,500 a year earlier.
+In Tulsa, for example, the median home sale price topped $175,000 in the third quarter of 2019, up 5 percent from a year earlier.
 Homes are in demand in Tulsa, Lawton and Oklahoma City.

 First-Timer?
 There's Help for You in Oklahoma